 - The Balance Sheet this statement shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Council.
 The net assets (assets less liabilities) of the Council are matched by the reserves held by the Council. - The Cash Flow Statement this statement shows the changes in cash and cash equivalents of the Council during the year.
-It shows how the Council aenerates and uses cash and cash equivalents by classifying flows operating, cash as investing and financing activities.
+It how shows the Council generates and uses cash and cash equivalents by classifying flows operating, cash as investing and financing activities.